Steve Almeida has combined a background in economics, communication and law to create an unconventional career path.

 He left Google in July 2012 to pursue a law degree at the University of California.
 While in law school, he worked with three small startup companies in the San Francisco area.
 “I realized early on in law school that I didn’t want to go down the traditional route,” he said.
 “I really like working with small teams and working with startups.”

 Almeida passed the California Bar Exam in July 2015 and landed a job as a compliance analyst for Plaid, a San Francisco company that provides APIs for software used by the financial services industry.
-After that, he worked in compliance and risk management roles at other companies before landing his current job as senior product manager for MarketPay, also based in San Francisco.
+After that, he worked in compliance and risk management roles at a variety of other companies before landing his current job as CPO at Skipify.

 His dream job is to combine all his skills and interests in a start-up of his own.
 “I’ve sort of contemplated starting my own compliance firm.
 I have experience in both the legal aspects and the operational aspects.
 Most lawyers don’t like numbers; I like numbers.
 But at the same time I can also read regulations.
 I’ve worked with start-ups. … Ideally, long run, I’d like to either do that at a more established firm or do it just for myself as a consultant.”